What is a dental implant?

 Ceramic crowns or prostheses are screwed onto the implant.
 After this resting period, the patient will be asked to come back to our clinic to begin the production of a new artificial tooth.
 Therefore, moulds are created, aesthetics assessed and, subsequently, they will be sent to the laboratory.
 There might be some testing of the teeth to ensure the desirable result.
 This procedure can take from 5 to 15 days.
 After this time, the procedure is completed and you will be able to chew and speak without restrictions or constraints.

 Dental Implant Benefits

-Sensitivity: By using dental implants, you will be able to better maintain sensitivity and taste the flavour of foods compared to removable prostheses, which have palates that make this more difficult.
+By using dental implants, you will be able to better maintain sensitivity and taste the flavour of foods compared to removable prostheses, which have palates that make this more difficult.
 Recent studies show that people’s bodies will start to develop compensation mechanisms and sensitivity around the titanium rod.
-As time goes on, you will feel like they are your natural teeth.
+Therefore, as time goes on, you will feel like they are your natural teeth.

-Improves body function: The digestive system works better when food is properly chewed.
+The digestive system works better when food is properly chewed.
 If you don’t have teeth, you cannot chew food properly.
 As a consequence, you could have gastrointestinal and digestive issues.
-The artificial teeth will help your body be healthier and function more efficiently.
+Consequently the artificial teeth will help your body be healthier and function more efficiently.